 From 2000 to 2004 he was sound engineer and resident artist for the Drum Machine Museum, and helped produce shows featuring artists such as Kronos Quartet, Joan Jean Renaud, Mark Pistel, Jimmy Edgar, & Mochi Pet.

-His current bands are Earthlike and Impuritan.
-His music and other bands Ghosts and Strings and Transient are available on Resting Bell (Berlin), Dorog Records (Peru), Black Note Music (USA), Distant Spore (USA) or through his own D.I.Y. releases.
+His in the bands Earthlike and Impuritan.
+His music and solo projects Ghosts and Strings and Transient are available on Resting Bell (Berlin), Dorog Records (Peru), Black Note Music (USA), Distant Spore (USA) or through his own D.I.Y. releases.